General Documentation Guidelines

-Useful information for individuals who have recently been receiving services from a private or public school system: The information requested would most likely be contained in the Psycho-Educational Evaluation from your most recent evaluation.
+Useful information for individuals who have recently been receiving services from a private or public school system: The information requested would most likely be contained in the Psycho-Educational or Neuropsychological Evaluation from your most recent evaluation.
 Some of the information may also be contained in an Individualized Educational Plan (IEP), 504 Plan, or Transition Plan.
 You must request this information separately from your high school transcripts.

 For individuals who are or have been recently receiving services from a state rehabilitation agency; much of the requested information will be contained in your most recent eligibility evaluation and/or your vocational plan.